sapphon/spacefinder/README.md

 [Paizo](https://paizo.com/)'s permissive game licensing means they don't necessarily get paid when a *Starfinder* tool is distributed the way Disney does when any and all things *Star Wars* are.
 That means there's no technical or legal reason such a tool can't be [free software](https://en.wikipedia.org/wiki/Free_software_movement).

 **So**: this aid isn't meant to be the best Starfinder starship combat tracker out there, but it will always be tied for the freest!

+## Controls

+Select ship - LMOUSE
+Deselect ship - LMOUSE empty hex

+**Available only while a ship is selected**
+Toggle display of firing arcs - F

+**Available only while maneuvering**
+Advance - UPARROW
+Turn to port - LARROW
+Turn to starboard - RARROW

+**Available only while shooting**
+Choose selected ship's weapon by number - 1-12

+**Available only while a weapon is selected**
+Toggle display of range bands - R
+Target ship with selected weapon - RMOUSE

+Cancel an action in progress - BACKSPACE